JohMast/flowmapper/cran-comments.md

 Compared to the last version we:

--   Added the option to have a fill-colored legend instead of a monotone legend, with the argument `legend_gradient` .
+-  Added a new function sf_flowmap which functions much like add_flowmap() but outputs the flows as spatial (sf) objects, allowing them to be easily exported and used in other visualisation tools (e.g., GIS).
+-  Added a function add_flowmap_list() which allows for the creation of multiple, matching plots.
+This function will be improved in the future and we consider it to be experimental for now.